Jungle-Bus/transport_mapcss/CONTRIBUTING.md

 # about translations

-If you have updated the labels inside the MapCSS file you need to update the translation strings : from `po` directory, run `make *.po` and fix or add new translations.
+If you have updated the labels inside the MapCSS file you need to update the translation template : from `po` directory, run `make *.po`.
+You will need to commit the .pot file.

-You don't have to provide all languages, the project is on transifex so translators can give us some help on that :+1:

-Don't forget to commit the .pot and .po files ;)
+The translations then happen in [Weblate](https://hosted.weblate.org/projects/jungle-bus/transport_mapcss-validation-ruleset/).